Where we’re at, and where we’re going

 ii) is closed under direct sums which exist in .

-Remark: The last part, regarding existence, is necessary as arbitrary direct sums of sheaves of bounded above chain complexes need not be bounded above.
+Remark: The last part, regarding existence, is necessary since arbitrary direct sums of sheaves of bounded above chain complexes need not be bounded above.

 By the last two paragraphs of the thick subcategories section here, the class of -weak equivalences form a saturated multiplicative system of morphisms.